 First of all, what is a flat diaper?
 It’s basically a big square or rectangle of cloth that you fold and then wrap or pin around your baby.
 It’s your great-grandmother’s cloth diaper.
 After 4 years of cloth diapering, I thought it was high time that I went back to the basics and gave flats a test drive.
 But what kind to buy?
 Well, I wanted them to be soft and economical.
 Although the flour sack towels that you can pick up at Walmart or Target do work as flats, I know that they aren’t quite as soft or quite as absorbent as “real” flats, and that they have a seam at the edges that can create annoying bulk when folded up.
 And while receiving blankets can also be used like flats, they are typically made of flannel, which is not as absorbent as cotton.

 And muslin flats, although very soft, are just too expensive for me, averaging $5.00 to $8.00 each.

-So what kind of flat diapers did we decide on?
-I ended up buying some Eco Dia flats from My Tajos (NOTE: This shop is still online but does not appear to be actively doing business anymore).
-The small cotton diapers have a thin edge seam, which means that after you fold them up, there’s not a lot of bulk due to the hemming.
+For this post, I’m using small cotton flat diapers (birdsye).
+These diapers have a thin edge seam, which means that after you fold them up, there’s not a lot of bulk due to the hemming.
 The unbleached organic fabric is softer than bleached cotton or flour sack towels.

 Before prepping they measured about 27×29; afterwards they shrank to 24×26.